How Message Architecture Works: From Scattered Expertise to Systematic Authority

 -

-— For the Birketts: "A family of educators with decades of combined experience" -
+— Birketts example: "A family of educators with decades of combined experience"

-— For the Birketts: "Ensuring every student feels represented and valued" -
+— Birketts example: "Ensuring every student feels represented and valued"

-— For the Birketts: "Education has the power to inspire communities" -
+— Birketts example: "Education has the power to inspire communities"

-— For the Birketts: "The vertical cross-curricular approach" which is to see education as interconnected rather than siloed
+— Birketts example: "The vertical cross-curricular approach—seeing education as interconnected rather than siloed"

 When Coleen shared her perspective on their approach, she revealed the philosophical architecture: “Often in education we tend to put things into silos.
 So, it’s like if you can do math then you can’t do English, right?
 And so, I like to defy that.”